Ever since I posted the video tour of our RV on Youtube, I get regular question about our RV Water Filtration setup.

-The simple answer is that most RV water lines are designed to handle around 100psi.
+The simple answer is that most RV water lines are designed to handle no more than 100psi.
 Many RV parks have low enough water pressure that you don’t need a regulator, however plenty have very high water pressure that can burst RV water lines.
-It would be disastrous to have your RV springs a leak where you can’t see, and that could cause water damage to your floor, cabinets, walls, storage bins, and anything stored in any of those locations – not good!
+It would be horrible to have your RV spring a leak – especially in an enclosed area or when you’re not there.
+A bad leak could cause permanent water damage to your floor, cabinets, walls, storage bins, and anything stored in any of those locations.

 When we first purchased our RV we received a box of starter RV accessories.
 One of the items included was a basic pressure regulator from Valterra (pic at left).

 There are 2 problems with standard inline water pressure regulators: